Bishopsworth

-Bishopsworth is the name of both a council ward of the city of Bristol in the United Kingdom, and a suburb of the city which lies within that ward.
-Bishopsworth contains many council estates.
+Bishopsworth is a suburban neighbourhood and electoral ward of the city of Bristol.
+It is located in the south of the city and has a high proportion of council housing.
+Local facilities include shops and pubs, a public library, community arts centre and an indoor skate park.

-As well as the suburb of Bishopsworth, the ward contains the areas of Bedminster Down, Highridge and Withywood.

-Bishopsworth

-Bishopsworth is a largely residential suburb in south Bristol, England, which was formerly a civil parish.
+Bishopsworth electoral ward contains the Bedminster Down, Headly Park, Highridge and Uplands areas, and had a population of 12,274 at the 2021 census.
+Historically, as a civil parish separate from Bristol, Bishopsworth contained Hartcliffe and Withywood, and colloquially those are often still considered areas of Bishopsworth, though they are not within the current electoral ward.

+History

 Bishopsworth was historically the tything of Bishport in the parish of Bedminster in Somerset.
 The rural southern parts of Bedminster became the civil parish of Bedminster Without from 1894 to 1898, when that parish was abolished and most of it became the new civil parish of Bishopsworth.
-Large parts of the civil parish were absorbed into Bristol in 1930 and 1933, and the civil parish was abolished in 1951, when almost all of it was absorbed into Bristol.
+Large parts of the civil parish were absorbed into Bristol in 1930 and 1933, and the civil parish was abolished on 1 April 1951 and merged with Bristol, parts went to Long Ashton and Dundry.
+In 1931 the parish had a population of 1,866.

 In 1928 the ecclesiastical parish of Bedminster Down was created from the north of Bishopsworth in response to the development of the area.
 The ecclesiastical parishes of Hartcliffe and Withywood were separated off more recently.

-Bishopsworth has an estimated population of 11,444 people (2001 Census).
-Its municipal services are run by Bristol City Council whilst its local health services are managed by the Bristol Clinical Commissioning Group.

-Local facilities include shops and pubs, a public library, community arts centre and an indoor skate park.

-During the COVID-19 pandemic in the United Kingdom Bishopsworth experienced a spike in cases in November 2020, with a rolling average of 1,365 cases per 100,000 population.

 Church

 The first church in Bishopsworth was a small chapel dedicated to St Peter and St Paul built under an arrangement in 1194 between Robert Arthur, lord of the manor, and George de Dunster, prebendary of Bedminster.
 The agreement provided for a chaplain to visit from Bedminster on Wednesdays, Fridays and Sundays.
 This provision continued until dissolution in 1540.
 The chapel was converted into three cottages which stood until the Corporation demolished them in 1961 to make way for a swimming pool, which was built in the early 1970s.
 The pool has since been converted into a skate park, Campus Pool.

-The present church, dedicated to St Peter, was built in 1841–1843.
+The present St Peter's Church, was built in 1841–1843.
 The neo-Norman design was the work of Samuel Charles Fripp.
 It is a grade II* listed building.

-Bishopsworth Manor
+Bishopsworth Manor and Listed Buildings

 Bishopsworth Manor was built around 1720 and is grade II* listed.
 It was owned in the 1970s and 1980s by the late Denis Bristow who restored much of it to its present state.

-Other listed buildings

 The School House and attached school rooms in church road were built around 1840 in a Tudor Revival style and is grade II listed.
 Chestnut Court dates from the early 18th century in an early Georgian style.